meine-stadt-transparent/meine-stadt-transparent/docs/Development.md

 ### Translating strings

 ```
-django-admin makemessages -a
+./manage.py makemessages -a
 # translate django.po
-django-admin compilemessages
+./manage.py compilemessages
 ```

 ### Notifying users about new documents

-The following script is meant to be run as a cron job:
+The following script is meant to be run as an hourly cron job through the `./manage.py cron`:

 ```
 ./manage.py notifyusers
 ```

 However, for debugging purposes, it can be called stand alone, skipping the actual e-mail-sending and using a custom date range.
 The following commands dumps the search results of all users since 2017-09-10:
 ```
-./manage.py notifyusers --debug --override-since 2017-09-10
+./manage.py notifyusers --simulate --override-since 2017-09-10
 ```

 ### OCR'ing documents